Y Kant Tori Read

-Y Kant Tori Read was an American synthpop band fronted by singer-songwriter Tori Amos.
-The band released one album, also called Y Kant Tori Read, which was largely unsuccessful.
-Atlantic Records abandoned promoting the album completely after two months of release.
+Y Kant Tori Read was an American synth-pop band fronted by singer-songwriter Tori Amos and active between 1984 and 1989.
 The band originally consisted of vocalist and keyboardist Amos, guitarist Steve Caton, drummer Matt Sorum (later of Guns N' Roses), and bassist Brad Cobb.
-They worked with record producer Joe Chiccarelli and Kim Bullard, later of Kajagoogoo.
-The name comes from an incident in Amos's childhood where she was asked to leave the Peabody Conservatory because she refused to read sheet music.
+The band's name comes from an incident in Amos's childhood where she was asked to leave the Peabody Conservatory because she refused to read sheet music.

+The band released one album, also called Y Kant Tori Read (1988), which was considered a big commercial failure.
+Atlantic Records abandoned the album completely after two months of release.
+The band worked with record producer Joe Chiccarelli and Kim Bullard, later of Kajagoogoo.